-While the latest volatility is reasonably minor, it is useful to provide a quick update as we have not posted one since we reported on the major SERP changes back in the middle of January.
-We are also waiting for the new real-time Penguin Algorithm to be released, which was indicated to be launched within weeks back on the 21st January.
+While the latest volatility is relatively minor, it is useful to provide a quick update as we have not posted one since we reported on the major SERP changes back in the middle of January.
+We are also waiting for the new real-time Penguin Algorithm to be released, which was indicated to be launched within weeks back on the 21st of January.
 We do not believe the latest volatility is related to Penguin.

 SERP trackers show significant volatility

-We highly recommend reviewing old content, and tools such as Moz, or SEMrush can help point out technical matters that need fixing (you can even just subscribe for the odd month, rather than continuously).
-But just revisiting old content, and making it “better” can help as part of your wider SEO strategy.
+We highly recommend reviewing old content, and tools such as Moz, or SEMrush can help point out technical matters that need fixing (you can even subscribe for the odd month, rather than continuously).
+But just revisiting old content, and making it “better” can help as part of your broader SEO strategy.

 Rank Risk Index

 The Rank Risk Index shows a clear representation of what has happened this month so far.
-After the volatile January, February started off remarkably calm.
+After the volatile January, February started remarkably calm.
 We also believe that toward the end of January, some of the most draconian changes we saw in January were rolled back (based on keyword positions we are tracking ourselves).

-MozCast shows a similar spike on the 10th and 11th February, and also picks up on the tremors we felt on the 3rd February.
+MozCast shows a similar spike on the 10th and 11th February, and also picks up on the tremors we felt on the 3rd of February.